speechbrain/speechbrain/docs/tutorials/nn.rst

 for speech technologies.
 It covers the basics of highdimensional representations and the associated neural layers :
 Linear, Convolution, Recurrent and Normalisation.

-.. rubric:: `🔗 Recurrent Neural Networks and SpeechBrain <nn/recurrent-neural-networks-and-speechbrain.html>`_
+.. rubric:: `🔗 Recurrent Neural Networks <nn/recurrent-neural-networks-and-speechbrain.html>`_
    :heading-level: 2

 .. list-table::